 Back in Goroka, Henry, Craig’s partner at Coffee Connections is currently running for a congressional seat.
 When we got back he took us on a tour of the villages he would hopefully be representing, including his home village in “Ketamo” just outside Goroka.
 We visited the elementary school and gave them packages of pens, pencils, paper and different supplies.
 Next we went to a rally for Henry where probably five to seven hundred people showed up!
 Henry was helping to distribute chickens, prepared meat, fruits and vegetables to everyone as a show of leadership.
 This was a completed unexpected and amazing event for us to witness.
 Good luck Henry, we’re cheering for you!

 We were later treated to a performance of the Goroka Mud Men, a ghostly and intentionally unnerving performance that was originally used to ward off rival tribes that encroached on tribal-controlled Goroka.
 Their bodies are covered in mud, while oversized sculpted masks are worn over their heads to mimic certain spirits as they stalk onlookers through clouds of smoke.
+What an honor it was to be invited to see this!

 But let’s get back to business.
 Remember those microlots?
 I can’t tell you what an amazing experience it was for me to helicopter out of PNG holding a single kilo of coffee in my hands, boarding an airplane out the country still holding it, and then have the opportunity to roast and cup it in between, all in the matter of 72 hours—very, very cool!
 The result?
 APPROVED!

 In the cup: good acidity, notes of apricot, slight cocoa, slight orange-citrus sugary sweetness.
 Look for a September or October arrival, we hope!
 (Finger’s crossed!)
-We think you’ll be very happy with their quality and in knowing that the farmers are getting a great deal in exchange for this first of it’s kind, unique PNG microlot that will be yet another exclusive, available only to those ‘in the know’ here at Vournas Coffee Trading!
+We think you’ll be very happy with their quality and in knowing that the farmers are getting a great deal in exchange for this first of its kind, unique Papua New Guinea microlot that will be yet another exclusive, available only to those ‘in the know’ here at Vournas Coffee Trading!
 We’re still working on names but will likely name them after James Kinne, the Purosa village chief and recently deceased father of HOAC founding member, Daniel.
 While there we visited James’ burial site to pay our respects, and think this would be great way to honor his legacy.

 This community deserves all the credit in the world for their commitment to each other, for their hard work and also for being producers of great coffee.
 My son Zach had never visited any place like this in his life.
 I was so thankful to have him and Kat along for the trip to see what I’ve been boasting about for all these years.
 At one point, Zach told me that he was enjoying Papua New Guinea because it WAS so different and so imperfect.
 “Dad,” he says, “anything can happen!”
 Things don’t run perfect, everything takes extra time, and for the most part the bumps in the road are completely unavoidable and totally out of your hands.
 Things move slower and it’s a big deal when that thing finally gets finished.
 We’re very eager to see what’s in store for the future of Purosa and Goroka; with a new generation working towards better opportunities for themselves and their families, the opportunity for better crops, better wages, more profit and better education seems like a future well within reach.